 Child and Family Centre

 Bubup Wilam, meaning ‘Children’s Place’ in Woi Wurrung language, is an Aboriginal-managed and controlled organisation that caters for the education and care of Aboriginal children aged 0 to 6 years and their families.
-It provides a training program for staff with specific focus on building the education, training and employment capacity of Aboriginal people.
-Work to establish Bubup Wiliam began in 2007 and saw the first intake of children in 2012 and has since exceeded its own expectations.
+It provides a training program for staff with a specific focus on building the education, training and employment capacity of Aboriginal people.
+Work to establish Bubup Wilam began in 2007 and saw the first intake of children in 2012 and has since exceeded its own expectations.
 They identified that a training program was needed that believed in the ability of Aboriginal people, and was designed to give them every chance of success.

 Bubup Wilam was a finalist for the Australian Medium Employer of the Year at the 2016 Australian Training Awards.

 Large Employer of the Year

 Metro Trains Melbourne